How It All Began

 I joined the Viator Affiliate Program because I use Viator myself during my travels.
 I like to visit museums, go on tours, etc.

-Since Viator has tickets to several of the things I like to recommend to my readers during their travels, it seemed like a great affiliate program to apply for, since I was recommending these activities anyway.
+Since Viator has tickets to several of the things I like to recommend to my readers during their travels, it seemed like a great tours and activities affiliate program to apply for, since I was recommending these activities anyway.

 The Viator Partner ProgramJoin today